siteorigin/settings/bin/readme.md

 4. Install CSS Beautify CLI https://www.npmjs.com/package/cssbeautify-cli
 5. SiteOrigin Settings must be installed at `/inc/settings/settings.php` and the bin folder must be at `/inc/settings/bin/`

 Run the parser script using `./create_css.php` in the command line.
 It should have a chmod of 775.
 You should remove the `bin` folder in SiteOrigin Settings before distributing your theme.
+Use `./create_css.php free` to generate the CSS for the free version of your theme.

 ## Configuration File